cosmos72/stmx/README.md

 Hardware requirements:
 - support hardware transactions (Intel TSX).
-Without them, STMX is at least 3-4 times slower.
-Or, if you prefer since Intel TSX is still very rare, **with* it STMX is at least 3-4 times faster.
+Without them, STMX is at least 4-5 times slower.
+Or, if you prefer since Intel TSX is currently very rare, **with** it STMX is at least 4-5 times faster.
 As of July 2013, STMX can use hardware transactions only on 64-bit SBCL.

 Lisp compiler requirements:
-- it must have good multi-threading support.
+1. it must have good multi-threading support.
 Without it, what would you need a concurrency library as STMX for?
-- it must expose atomic compare-and-swap operations - a much slower alternative, but still better than nothing, is to expose a function that returns which thread is owning a lock.
+2. it must expose atomic compare-and-swap operations - a much slower alternative, but still better than nothing, is to expose a function that returns which thread is owning a lock.
-- it must produce fast, highly optimized code.
+3. it must produce fast, highly optimized code.
-- it must be 64-bit.
+4. it must be 64-bit.
 32-bit is much slower because transactional memory version counters are then BIGNUMs instead of FIXNUMs.
-- on unordered CPUs (i.e. on most CPUs except x86 and x86-64) it must expose memory barrier operations.
+5. on unordered CPUs (i.e. on most CPUs except x86 and x86_64) it must expose memory barrier operations.

-Among the non-commercial Lisp compilers, SBCL is the only one known to STMX author that satisfies all the four requirements, and the only one where STMX author has implemented support for hardware transactions.
+Among the non-commercial Lisp compilers, SBCL is the only one known to STMX author that satisfies all the four requirements, and (guess why) the only one where STMX author has implemented support for hardware transactions.

 Actually, all the other tested free Lisp compilers (ABCL, CCL, CMUCL, ECL) are at least somewhat lacking in the third area, and none of them offers